jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 must be a better alternative.

 He wanted to avoid becoming ‘just another band’, and blending in with the herd.
-Jake’s music instantly solves that issue in the flesh, but how could he stand out online?
+Jake’s music instantly stands out the moment you hear it, but how could he stand out online?
 After looking through his options, he was confidant that a theme or template, no matter how well designed and built could never quite capture the band’s identity and their